Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

 ![Returns](../../Assets/Screenshots/Channels/OrdersReturns/Returns/Returns.png "[Returns]")

 1. Click the *All connections* drop-down list and select the connection for which you want to configure the import settings.
-All connections are displayed in the list.
+All available connections are displayed in the list.
   The *Download returns automatically* drop-down list and the [SAVE] button are displayed to the right of the *All connections* drop-down list.

   ![Returns connection](../../Assets/Screenshots/Channels/OrdersReturns/Returns/ReturnsConnection.png "[Returns connection]")